 Hearing Loss: A Common Problem for Older Adults

-Hearing loss is a common problem caused by noise, aging, disease, and heredity.
-People with hearing loss may find it hard to have a conversation with friends and family.
+Hearing loss is a common problem caused by loud noise, aging, disease, and genetic variations.
+About one-third of older adults have hearing loss, and the chance of developing hearing loss increases with age.
+People with hearing loss may find it hard to have conversations with friends and family.
 They may also have trouble understanding a doctor’s advice, responding to warnings, and hearing doorbells and alarms.

-Some people have a hearing problem without realizing it.
+Some people have a hearing problem and don’t realize it.
 You should see your doctor if you:

 - Find it hard to follow conversations when two or more people are talking

 - Often ask people to repeat what they are saying